How to buy tickets to Queen and Adam Lambert

 Here's everything you need to know if you want to see Queen and Adam Lambert in London this summer

-Queen and Adam Lambert have made the surprise announcement that the band will play more shows in June and July.
+Queen and Adam Lambert have made the surprise announcement that the band will play a third London show in July.

+The rock giants will play Wembley on July 1 and London’s O2 Arena on July 2 and July 4.

 Queen and Adam Lambert only finished their recent 25-date UK and Europe tour in December.